cfoust/cy/docs/src/fuzzy-finding.md

 # Fuzzy finding

-Fuzzy finding, popularized by [fzf](https://github.com/junegunn/fzf), has taken the software development world by storm.
-To that end, `cy` provides a purpose-built fuzzy finder that imports and improves upon a range of functionality from `fzf` in the form of `(input/find)`, which is a function available in `cy`'s API.

-This function is complicated enough and provides significant enough functionality that it deserves its own independent chapter.
+Simple, fast, and configurable fuzzy finding is one of `cy`'s most important features. `cy` provides a purpose-built fuzzy finder (similar to [fzf](https://github.com/junegunn/fzf)) in the form of `(input/find)`, which is a function available in the API. `(input/find)` is a powerful fuzzy finder that deserves its own chapter.

 ## Choosing a string from a list